JonJagger/cyber-dojo/readme.txt

 :unit_test_framework
   The name of the unit test framework used.
-This name partially determines the name of the ruby function (in the Cyber-Dojo server) used to parse the run-tests output (to see if the increment generates a red/green/amber traffic light).
+This name partially determines the name of the ruby function (in the Cyber-Dojo server) used to parse the test output (to see if the increment generates a red/green/amber traffic light).
 For example, if the value is 'cassert' then
       cyberdojo/lib/CodeOutputParser.rb
   must contain a method called parse_cassert() and will be called to parse the